-No. Although not required for qualifying, each candidate must file a Statement of Candidate (DS-DE 84) with the Division within 10 days after filing the Appointment of Campaign Treasurer and Designation of Campaign Depository (DS-DE 9).
-Willful failure to file these forms is a violation of Chapter 106, Florida Statutes.
+No. Although not required for qualifying, each candidate must file a Statement of Candidate (DS-DE 84) with the qualifying officer within 10 days after filing the Appointment of Campaign Treasurer and Designation of Campaign Depository (DS-DE 9).
+Willful failure to file this form is a violation of Chapter 106, Florida Statutes.